“It’s Never Been Worse to Be Information Smart Than It Is Today”

 – Gary Vaynerchuk at SXSW, 2014

-Her story was similar to that of Megan Parker, the receptionist at a law firm with a bachelor’s degree and over $100,000 in student debt.
-Stories like Angie’s and Megan at this point are becoming cliche and cookie cutter: ambitious middle-class kid goes to good University attempting to realize ambition only to find it wasn’t everything they’d imagined and now they have a bunch of debt and fewer opportunities than they were implicitly promised.
+Megan Parker is a the receptionist at a law firm with a bachelor’s degree and over $100,000 in student debt.
+Stories like Megan’s at this point are becoming cliche and cookie cutter: middle-class kid goes to good University attempting to realize economic earning potential, only to find it wasn’t everything they’d imagined and now they have a bunch of debt and fewer opportunities than they expected.
 You probably know someone that fits the bill.

-These sorts of stories aren’t the norm, they’re still outliers, but they are extremes evidencing a broader trend: for the young and ambitious, certain degrees seem to be less valuable than they once were.
+These sorts of stories aren’t the norm, they’re still outliers, but they are extremes evidencing a broader trend: degrees seem to be less valuable than they once were.

 Even as the rate of unemployment has improved gradually following the 2008 financial collapse, the numbers of people who are underemployed, settling for part-time jobs, or giving up looking all together aren’t counted.